 With these sensors in place, you can get a comprehensive, comparative view of your building and floor-level density metrics:

 And go deeper on particular times and spaces of interest:

 De-densifying general-use spaces will require maintaining occupancy caps relative to available space.
-With this in mind, Density is soon to release Live Digital Displays which will display real-time Sq Ft/Person, and a Go/No-Go signal to the next person who wants to enter.
-This will help grocery stores, restaurants, cafeterias, and other public-use space limit occupancy in the interest of social distancing.
+Cutting-edge companies use Density's Safe Display, which shows real-time Sq Ft/Person, and a Go/No-Go signal to the next person who wants to enter.